Terms of Business

 iv) legal and regulatory compliance.

-15.3 Our use of that information is subject to the client’s instructions, the Act and our duty of confidentiality.
-Please note that our work may require clients to give information to third parties such as expert witnesses and other professional advisers.
-Clients have a right of access under data protection legislation to the personal data that we hold.
+15.3 Our use of that information is subject to your instructions, the Act and our duty of confidentiality.
+Please note that our work for you may require us to give information to third parties such as expert witnesses and other professional advisers.
+You have a right of access under data protection legislation to the personal data that we hold about you.

-15.4 We may from time to time send information which we think might be of interest to our clients.
-If clients do not wish to receive that information, we ask them to notify us in writing.
+15.4 We may from time to time send you information which we think might be of interest to you.
+If you do not wish to receive that information, please notify us in writing.

 16. Money Laundering